Results 1 to 18 of 18

 02-07-2011, 10:37 AM #13

 Capcom does usually very good ports.
-The infamous Resident Evil 4 port was made by Ubisoft, for some reason."Reason is the madness of the strongest"
+The infamous Resident Evil 4 port was made by Ubisoft, for some reason.to wound the autumnal city.

 02-07-2011, 07:54 PM #14

 - Jun 2011